Recognition101/Generic-Star/README.md

 ### 2.3 Running the Editor

 To run the demo, Node.js must be installed.
-To run it, make sure you are in the root directory of Generic Star and run: node generic-star/node/server.js
+To run it, make sure you are in the root directory of Generic Star and run:
+`node generic-star/node/server.js`

-If node was built from scratch or was not included in your path, your command may require the path to the node binary preceding it - but make sure you run the command from the root directory of Generic Star, not Node’s root directory.
+If node was built from scratch or was not included in your path, your command may require the path to the node binary preceding it - but make sure you run the command from the root directory of Generic Star, not Node's root directory.

 Once the editor is running, you should get a message instructing you to visit a link in your browser.
 Simply go to that site to view the editor.